A New Look at Endeavour Silver Corp. (EXK) Stock’s Hidden Strategies

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Endeavour Silver Corp.
-(NYSE:EXK) dipped 0.00% to close Friday’s market session at $2.99, lower as compared to yesterday’s close.
-The stock price fluctuated between $2.955 and $3.02 throughout the trading session with the volume trading being 1186515 shares, which represented a significant variation when compared to the three months average volume of 2.13 million shares.
-The firm’s stock price fluctuated -6.85% within the last five trades and -8.84% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -5.68% in the last 6 months and -13.33% was subtracted to its value over the previous 3 months.
-EXK stock is trading at a margin of -11.67%, -5.03% and -11.79% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:EXK) dipped -2.39% to close Tuesday’s market session at $2.86, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.85 and $2.95 throughout the trading session with the volume trading being 2165978 shares, which represented a significant variation when compared to the three months average volume of 2.09 million shares.
+The firm’s stock price fluctuated -5.30% within the last five trades and -20.11% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -8.33% in the last 6 months and -15.38% was subtracted to its value over the previous 3 months.
+EXK stock is trading at a margin of -14.13%, -8.86% and -15.51% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023